Cranberry Biscotti with Orange and White Chocolate

 - In a large bowl, combine the flour, baking powder, and sugar.

-- Add the eggs, honey, orange zest, and mix all the ingredients.
+- Add the eggs, honey, and orange zest, and stir until a crumbly mixture forms.
+Mix in the dried cranberries.

-- Transfer the dough onto a lightly-floured surface, and knead until it’s soft and slightly sticky.
+- Transfer the dough to a lightly floured surface and knead until soft and slightly sticky.

-- Remove the log from the oven and let it cool for about 10 minutes.
+- Remove from the oven and let the log cool for about 10 minutes.

-- Place the log on a cutting board and, using a sharp, serrated knife, cut it diagonally into ½ inch (1.5 cm) slices.
+- Place it on a cutting board and, using a sharp, serrated knife, cut it diagonally into ½-inch (1.5 cm) slices.

-- Put the cookies back on the baking sheet and bake them for 10-15 minutes.
+- Return the slices to the baking sheet and bake for 10-15 minutes, until crisp.

 - Place the white chocolate in a microwave-safe bowl.
-Melt in 15 second increments, stirring after each increment, until completely melted and smooth.
+Melt in 15-second increments, stirring after each one, until smooth.

 somehow my dough just wouldn’t bind so I used a little orange juice.